xabbu42/Master/arbeit.md

 \Begin{proof}
-As constructed in the main proof, the deduction $d$ only uses true subformulas and variables already occuring in $T$.
+As constructed in the main proof, the deduction $d$ only uses true subformulas and variables already occurring in $T$.
 For cases 1 and 2 this is immediate as the given derivations directly use subformulas from $T$.
 In cases 3, 4 and 5, the starting derivations do not introduce new variables by induction hypothesis and the use of the